 “By identifying and focusing on these five traits teachers can more effectively observe and track specific traits to best support and help student development.”
 Chris Hull, Chief Product Officer

 We decided to help make this connection easier for educators within Otus.
 Every Otus account now has these five personality traits available on the first day a teacher logs in to Otus — educators are still able to customize the recognitions for their students, but we wanted to provide them a starting point.

 - Users have another starting point within Otus when they first log in, requiring little data entry before seeing the benefits

 - Educators and entire districts can begin recording observations of these important personality traits, giving them the potential to see trends and make predictions over time

-As users within Otus begin to track these traits, districts will gain greater insights to a know how to best support their students.
-Within Otus, administrators are able to search and find students who meet criteria outlined and provide interventions in real time to help all students maximize their learning.
+As users within Otus begin to track these traits, districts will gain greater insights to know how to best support their students.
+Within Otus, administrators are able to search and find students who meet the criteria outlined and provide interventions in real-time to help all students maximize their learning.
 For example, administrators can query for student Conscientiousness to best identify the students whom teachers are noting as being irresponsible.
 With this group of students identified, the school can create programs and reminders targeted to help address these traits most effectively.

 Capturing more information about a student’s story helps educators, families, and students better understand how to help with their learning.
 And as we continue to work with Dr. Heckman and educators using Otus, we will continue to find ways to provide insightful information that helps meet the needs of our students more effectively and efficiently.